 This redemption cap mechanism is a temporary measure.
 Its duration is justified in view of the frequency of the net asset value calculation, the fund's investment strategy and the liquidity of the assets it holds.
 Article 3 of the management regulations specifies the maximum number of NAVs and the maximum period for which the mechanism can be activated.

-Place and methods of publication or communication of the NAV
+Place and means of publication of the net asset value

 CARMIGNAC GESTION, address: 24, place Vendôme, 75001 Paris.